 A: The majority of questions asked will focus on concepts presented in my book, webinars, previous projects or published code examples.
-In the case folks are struggling with specific ideas, I'll be able to provide them with solutions or additional resources they can use for further research.
+In the case folks are struggling with specific ideas, I'll be able to provide them with coded solutions or additional resources they can use for further research.
 When necessary, I'll also coordinate follow-up meetings with students via Skype or online chat.

 Q: Will I be presenting my work to other students?

 A: No. Certain aspects of the program will be open to group collaboration, but you will not be required to present code to others.

-Q: What about your next Swift 4.0 book?
+Q: What about your new Swift 4.0 book?